SabrinaKeil/MDN_Inversion/README.md

 Earp, S., Curtis, A., Zhang, X., & Hansteen, F. (2020).
 Probabilistic neural network tomography across Grane field (North Sea) from surface wave dispersion data.
 Geophysical Journal International, 223(3), 1741-1757.

 Keil, S. and Wassermann, J. (2023).
 Dispersion curve inversion using mixture density networks.
 Geophysical Journal International.
 (Submitted)

+### If you use this code and the trained ML models cite Keil and Wassermann (2023) and the corresponding zenodo repository: https://doi.org/10.5281/zenodo.7670360